coecms/cms-wiki/Wiki/starting/starting-leaving.md

 You may need to consider the following questions with your supervisor:

 * Will you require access to the files after you leave (e.g. for a paper review)?
-* What files will be useful to others?
+* What files could be useful to others?
 Should they be published?
 * What files won't be useful to others?
 Should they be archived or deleted?

 ```{note}